astropy/astropy-APEs/README.rst

    "Accepted APEs" table of the repository's README.
 4. Merge the PR with the above changes.
 5. Upload the APE to Zenodo to give it a DOI.
 Go to https://zenodo.org/deposit/new, upload the .md file, Set the title as "APE #: xxx", paste the abstract in for the "Description", enter in the authors of the APE (directly from the APE text, but with ORCIDs if possible), leave the License as CC-Attribution, and under "Related/alternate identifiers" paste in the github link to the APE file *at the specific merge commit* (e.g. https://github.com/astropy/astropy-APEs/blob/42951733ac42c0ea178d8df30705274a43c93091/APE1.rst) as "is supplemented by this upload".

+Updating APEs
+^^^^^^^^^^^^^

+In the cases where an updated APE requires updating (e.g. references to a  new APE that supercedes it, clarifying information that emerges after the APE is accepted, etc.), changes can be made directly via PR, but the "date-last-revised" should be updated in the APE.
+Additionally, the Zenodo entry will need to be updated with a new version of the APE (*not* a completely new Zenodo entry).